How to paint a black & white portrait in Oils

 For this series I will be concentrating more on the technical approach using Classical Painting techniques rather than using this as a series on a Portrait Drawing course.

 Usually the initial issues stem from a lack of knowledge of drawing.

 If you have studied drawing, or are aware of the powerful tricks your brain can play with you when trying to record something accurately then you are at an advantage for the initial drawing out stage – however, if are more interested in learning the painting techniques then just take your time and sketch as accurately as you can.

 I’ve drawn out the basics of the portrait painting onto the canvas with a 2B pencil and notice how I also draw in the shadow line.

 The shadow line is where no direct light hits the subject, so the darkest darks.
 It should be a simple line drawing.

-I gently rubbed over the initial pencil marks just to leave the faintest of lines.
+I gently rubbed over the initial pencil marks with a putty eraser just to leave the faintest of lines.
 The less graphite you have to mix into the paint the better.
 Some artists prefer to draw in charcoal, or if you are working on a very photorealist finish a permanent marker with a fine tip can be used.
 Try to find a brown pen rather than black, as it is more forgiving.